How we make them 'COVID secure'

 During your driving lesson

-During your driving lesson the windows of the car will be open.
+During your driving lesson the windows of the car will always be open.
 So bear that in mind when choosing what to wear!

 Please don't bring your own water, food or anything else that you don't really need to have with you.